Topological components of surface group representations and signature: Boundary elliptic representations

-For $n = 2$, the existence of such $C_i(t)$ with conjugacy class of $C_1$ fixed follows from Lemma~\ref{lemma3}.
-Assume the claim holds for $ n-1$, and that the conjugacy class of one $C_i$ can be fixed during deformation.
+For $n = 2$, the existence of such $C_i(t)$ with the conjugacy class of $C_1$ or $C_2$ fixed follows from the proof of Lemma~\ref{lemma3}.
+Assume that \eqref{eqn-deformC} holds for $n-1$, and that the conjugacy class of any one of the $C_i$ can be fixed during deformation.
+We now prove the case for $n$, under the condition that the conjugacy class of an arbitrarily chosen $C_i$ is fixed.
+Without loss of generality, we fix the conjugacy class of $C_1$ and solve \eqref{eqn-deformC} accordingly.